What Do Others See?

 What do others see in your life?
 Do they see a song of praise directed to the Lord?
 Do they see a marked difference in your life from the time when you were lost and when you were saved?
 Our lives should accurately reflect the great deliverance of God through our praise of Him.

 Lift up your voice in thanksgiving and allow others to see the difference God has made in your life!
-It may change those around you.
+It will have a positive impact upon those around you.

 May we walk in the power of the Holy Spirit.